waitandhope123/waitandhope123/README.md

 **Dark matter and dark energy** are treated as *failure signals*: indicators that standard gravitational assumptions are insufficient.

-Rather than assuming new substances or fields, I ask:
+I both analyze existing resolutions and construct minimal alternative models to test:
-- Which assumptions force DM/DE to appear?
+- which assumptions force DM/DE to appear,
-- Which fixes merely relocate failure elsewhere?
+- which fixes merely relocate failure elsewhere,
-- What minimal structure survives across competing resolutions?
+- and what structure survives across competing repairs.

 ---

 ### 2. Quantum Physics at Its Stress Points

-I study **quantum mechanics and quantum field theory** as extraordinarily successful but structurally incomplete frameworks, with emphasis on:
+I study **quantum mechanics and quantum field theory** as extraordinarily successful but structurally incomplete frameworks.

-- Measurement, decoherence, and observer-dependence as constraint points
+Here, theory construction is used to:
-- Limits of locality, separability, and classical causality
+- isolate measurement, decoherence, and observer assumptions,
-- Hidden classical assumptions embedded in “complete” formalisms
+- test limits of locality, separability, and causality,
-- Persistent tension between quantum structure and spacetime geometry
+- probe compatibility with gravitational structure.

-Quantum theory is respected for its success, not exempt from failure analysis.
+Constructed models are treated as disposable probes, not interpretations.

 ---